TechnionTDK/wikipedia-places/README.md

   * radius - number and its unit [mm, cm, m, km...] ("radius").

 The server output is:
-All wikipedia entries in Hebrew with location (coordinates) at the defined area.
+All Wikipedia entries in Hebrew with location (coordinates) at the defined area.
 Every entry consists of the following data:
-"label" - headline of the wikipedia page.
+"label" - headline of the Wikipedia page.
-"url" - url of the wikipedia page.
+"url" - url of the Wikipedia page.
-"abstract" - this name is taken from wikipedia dump files and contain the same data.
-This data is based on the information in the wikipedia page.
+"abstract" - this name is taken from Wikipedia dump files and contain the same data.
+This data is based on the information in the Wikipedia page.
 "pin" - describing the coordinates by {"location" "distance[km]"} where:
-  * "location" - location that appears on this wikipedia page (latitude & longitude).
+  * "location" - location that appears on this Wikipedia page (latitude & longitude).
   * "distance[km]" - precise distance from the input's location.

-""" HTML request would be:
+""" HTML request would be (2 options):
 http://132.69.8.7/wiki_by_place?radius=xxx&lat,lon=xxx,xxx
 http://132.69.8.7/wiki_by_place?lat,lon=xxx,xxx&radius=xxx
 Examples - up to 1km from the Technion: